Palestinian Dress Cultural Dress

 In Bethlehem women, influenced by military uniforms and church vestments, started using couching in their work.
 This later spread to other parts of southern Palestine.

-Dresses from Nablus had very little embroidery.
+Dresses from Nablus, an important business centre, had very little embroidery.
 These women worked long hours in the fields and considered too much embroidery as a sign of idle hands and frivolity.

 The Hebron area was famous for its colourful cross-stitch work and a variety of motifs.